RaglandCodes/Learning/JavaScript/Node.js/Sails/learn-from-docs/README.md

 sails run hello
 ```
 ### Policies
+Middleware.
 Polices can be used to execute a logic before action is run.
 Apply to actions and controlers, and do not apply to views.
 Use sparingly; better do checks in actions/controllers.

+### Hooks
+Add functionality to sails core.